HistoryData

 Key Achievements

-- Earned the prestigious Poet's Crown award for his literary and scholarly accomplishments
+• Received the prestigious Poet's Crown award recognizing his scholarly contributions

 Did You Know?

-- 02.His Latinized name Jacobus Bartschius was commonly used in scholarly works, following the academic custom of the time
+• 05.His Latinized name Jacobus Bartschius was commonly used in scholarly publications, following the academic convention of his time